 Will I Go to Jail for Reckless Driving?

 Reckless driving in Virginia qualified as a criminal class one misdemeanor offense.
-For this reason, the law hands down harsh consequences for a reckless driving charge in Virginia.
+That means jail time for reckless driving is possible.

 For example, a conviction for reckless driving may not be expunged and remains on your DMV record for 11 years.